 On this day in 1826, iconic American landscape painter Frederic Edwin Church was born in Hartford, Connecticut.
-The artist’s Connecticut roots ran deep: He was a direct descendant of one of the original English Puritans who settled Hartford under the leadership of Thomas Hooker, and Frederic’s father was a prominent silversmith and later a director of Hartford’s Aetna Insurance Company.
+The internationally-renowned artist’s Connecticut roots ran deep: He was a direct descendant of one of the original English Puritans who settled Hartford under the leadership of Thomas Hooker, and Frederic’s father was a prominent silversmith and later a director of Hartford’s Aetna Insurance Company.

 As a young man showing signs of artistic talent, Church caught the attention of his neighbor Daniel Wadsworth, a notable patron of the arts and future founder of the Wadsworth Athaneum.
 Wadsworth arranged for young Church to meet Thomas Cole, then one of the most famous and sought-after American landscape painters.
 Church became the first student to formally study under Cole, beginning his two-year apprenticeship when he was only 18 years old.
 Five years later, he became the youngest person to ever join the National Academy of Design at the age of 23.